umaar/test-extras/README.md

 });
 ```

-`harness()` requires a class which has extended from `WidgetBase` as the first argument and can take an optional second argument
+`harness()` requires a class which has extended from `WidgetBase` as the first argument.
+There is an optional second argument which
+is a iterable that provides a map of sub widget constructors to substitute.
+There is a thrid optional argument which is an
-which is an `HTMLElement` to append the root of the harness to.
+`HTMLElement` to append the root of the harness to.
 By default, it appends its root as the last child of `document.body`.

 #### .listener